How to Get an IEP: Step 2 – Schedule a Teacher Meeting

 3. Keep track of how long it takes your child to do homework each evening.

 4. Ask the teacher questions about academics, but also about your child’s behaviors that interfere with or affect his ability to learn.

-5. Work with the teacher to devise strategies to help manage your child’s academic challenges and metrics to measure his or her progress.
+5. Work with the teacher to devise strategies to help manage your child’s academic challenges or learning disabilities and metrics to measure his or her progress.
 You might ask whether homework was handed in each day, and about test results, upcoming assignments, or how attentive your child is in class.

 Teachers can provide valuable information about academics, classroom behavior, and social skills.
 ADHD doesn’t affect intelligence.
 If your child has attention deficit and is struggling academically, it is probably an indirect result of ADHD traits.
 ADHD may affect your child in the following ways:

-1. POOR ORGANIZATIONAL SKILLS: Your child might have trouble keeping materials organized or keeping track of books, pencils, or other school materials.
+1. EXECUTIVE DYSFUNCTION: Your child might have trouble keeping materials organized or keeping track of books, pencils, or other school materials.
 He might have trouble planning projects or large assignments.

 2. HOMEWORK CHALLENGES: For many children with ADHD, homework is an everyday nightmare.
 It takes several hours to complete assignments that non-ADHD children complete in 15 or 30 minutes because of the inability to stay focused.
 Your child might forget what the assignment is, or forget to bring home the books or materials needed to complete the homework.
 After spending hours doing homework, he might forget to hand it in or lose it somewhere between home and the classroom.

 3. INCONSISTENCY: Your child might perform well one day and be totally off the following day.
 Inconsistency is a hallmark of ADHD and is confusing for many parents.
 You wonder why your child can sit down and do his homework quickly one night and spend four hours on it the following night.
 You think your child is deliberately misbehaving.
 This inconsistency is common in children with ADHD.